Animated Series’ Producers Find Creative Ways to Work From Home

 According to the Hollywood Reporter, animated episodes take at least a year to come together.
 These shows are even renewed a year in advance so employees can get a start on the script, produce physical animation, add voiceovers, color, and sound mix other aspects.

 “It’s a new and odd experience,” said Appel Sulkin, one of the FAMILY GUY’s showrunners, of being in production during an industry wide shut down.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!
+Click here to become a monthly partner and receive 15 movies for free!